Tiger (2017 film)

-Music was composed by Arjun Janya, art direction by Mohan B Kere for the film.
-Stunt sequence choreographed by Thriller Manju, Different Danny, Vijay, Ganesh, and Ravi Varma.
-It was dubbed in Hindi as Policewale ki Jung.
+Tiger was released on 16 June 2017.
+The film was dubbed in Hindi as Policewale ki Jung.

 Plot

 The movie Tiger is a Kannada action packed thriller film led by the young star Pradeep (protagonist) who dreams to become a police officer which is against the wish of his father played by the well known actor and also a very famous Ex IAS officer K Shivram.
 Why is the father against the wish and the dream of his son is the crux of the story.